BestTimesToVisit.com Logo

 money

-While US dollars are widely accepted, especially in tourist areas, it's smart to carry some Belizean dollars (BZD) for smaller purchases or local markets.
-Exchange rates are fixed at 2 BZD to 1 USD, so you won't lose money, but having local currency can sometimes get you a slightly better deal on souvenirs or street food.
+While US dollars are widely accepted, especially in tourist areas, it's smart to have some Belizean dollars (BZD) on hand for smaller purchases or local markets.
+The exchange rate is fixed at 2 BZD to 1 USD, so you can easily calculate.
+Ask for change in BZD if you're paying with USD to build up your local currency stash.

 transport